Goldie Hawn: 2013–present: Career resurgence

 Hawn's star on the Hollywood Walk of Fame.

 In 2013, Hawn guest-starred, along with Gordon Ramsay, in an episode of Phineas and Ferb, in which she provided the voice of neighbor Peggy McGee.
 In 2017, Hawn returned to the big screen for the first time since 2002, co-starring with Amy Schumer in the comedy Snatched, playing mother and daughter.
 In 2018, Hawn cameoed as Mrs. Claus in the Netflix film The Christmas Chronicles.
 She played Mrs. Claus again, in a leading role, in its 2020 sequel The Christmas Chronicles 2.

 Personal life

 Beliefs and views

 Hawn has studied meditation.
-In 2012, Hawn has described her religious beliefs as "Jewish Buddhist".
+In 2012, she described her religious beliefs as "Jewish Buddhist".

-Hawn is a supporter of the LGBT community.
+Hawn is a supporter of the LGBTQ community.
 Speaking on nations such as Nigeria and others which have criminalized gay people, she said "This is man's inhumanity to man, of the first order."
 Hawn endorsed Senator Ted Kennedy in the 1980 Democratic presidential primaries.
+Hawn endorsed Senator Gary Hart in the 1984 Democratic Party presidential primaries.
+After the primaries, Hawn supported Walter Mondale for president.